Army Ground Forces: Origins

-Army Ground Forces traced their origins back to General Headquarters, United States Army (GHQ), which were activated on 26 July 1940.
-Although inactive before this date, GHQ had long featured in mobilization plans as far back as 1921 as a headquarters for directing US field armies overseas, similar to that of the American Expeditionary Forces in World War I. This was not realized in practice because the war was fought in many theaters, so overall direction was exercised by the War Department's General Staff.
+Army Ground Forces traced its origins back to mobilization plans created as early as 1921 as a headquarters for directing US field armies overseas, similar to that of the American Expeditionary Forces in World War I.

+General Headquarters was constituted in the Regular Army on 15 August 1927 and allotted to the Adjutant General for mobilization responsibility.
+It was partially organized 9 August 1932 at Washington, D.C.
+GHQ (Initial) (Enlisted) was allotted 1 October 1933 to the Second Corps Area for the mobilization of enlisted personnel.
+The Adjutant General retained mobilization responsibility for officer personnel.
+The GHQ (Initial) (Enlisted) was further allotted 2 September 1939 to the Trenton (New Jersey) Military District.
+The headquarters was partially activated on 26 July 1940 at the United States Army War College, Washington, D.C.
+The Headquarters Company, GHQ, was constituted 8 July 1941 and activated 14 July 1941 at the Army War College.

+The Army's Chief of Staff was designated as the commanding general of GHQ.
+After the activation of GHQ, General George C. Marshall chose to exercise actual command of the Army's tactical units through the War Department General Staff rather than through GHQ.
+Marshall delegated only the training functions to GHQ and charged its chief of staff Lieutenant General (later Major General) Lesley J. McNair with the authority for supervision of the training of the Army's mobile units.
+However, since Marshall saw McNair infrequently and seldom visited GHQ, it was in practice McNair who directed GHQ.

+As World War II approached, the role of GHQ remained a training function and a few months after Pearl Harbor, the command was redesignated as HQ, Army Ground Forces in recognition of its revised mission.
+The concept of a general headquarters was not realized in practice because the war was fought in many theaters, so overall direction was exercised by the War Department's General Staff.
 GHQ also did not become the equivalent of a theater command for the Zone of Interior; administrative authority was exercised by the G-4 of the War Department's General Staff through the Corps Areas and Service Commands.
 Instead, GHQ was drawn into the enormous task of raising and training an army.

-Nominally, the U.S. Army Chief of Staff, George C. Marshall, was the commanding general of GHQ, while his Chief of Staff was Lieutenant General Lesley J. McNair, who had been Commandant of the Command and General Staff School.
-However, since Marshall saw him infrequently and seldom visited GHQ (located at the Army War College), it was in practice McNair who directed GHQ.

 In March 1942, there was a sweeping reorganization of the Army that reduced the number of officers reporting to the chief of staff.
 Under Executive Order 9082 "Reorganizing the Army and the War Department" of 28 February 1942 and War Department Circular No. 59 of 2 March 1942, GHQ became Headquarters, Army Ground Forces, and opened at the Army War College on 9 March 1942.
 The posts of the chiefs of the four traditional combat arms – Infantry, Cavalry, Field Artillery, and Coast Artillery – were abolished and their functions, duties, and powers were transferred to the Army Ground Forces.
-McNair also became responsible for four new 'pseudo-arms' – airborne, armor, anti-aircraft and tank destroyer.
+McNair also became responsible for four new "pseudo-arms" – airborne, armor, anti-aircraft and tank destroyer.
 He had the power to reorganize the ground army, cutting across traditional lines without branch rivalries.